Need funding for your business? Well, you’ll have to impress investors!

 4. Use icons to direct your audience’s gaze and reinforce points

-Icons can be used as visual cues to guide your audience’s eyes towards specific points on your slides.
+Icons can be used as symbols or visual cues to guide your audience’s eyes towards specific points on your slides.
 That’s why it’s often effective to put an icon beside a header or beside a key metric.

 When picking icons for your slides, make sure that the icons have a consistent style throughout the presentation.
 That means sticking to flat icons, or sticking to line art icons.